Mary Stallard Purnell: Mary's City of David

-Following Benjamin's death in 1927, ongoing legal disputes and internal leadership conflicts fractured the colony.
-In 1930, a rift between Mary and Judge H. T. Dewhirst culminated in a formal split of the Israelite House of David, with Mary leading 217 followers to establish a new colony—later named the City of David—directly across from the original site.
-Despite the hardships of the Great Depression, Mary's community undertook an ambitious building project using reclaimed materials, migrant labor, and volunteer efforts, guided by a sense of divine mission.
-Architect Frank Baushke designed simple, rustic cottages in contrast to the ornate structures of the original colony.
-Mary viewed the separation as a spiritual purification, distancing her group from what she perceived as the original colony's material excesses and moral compromise.
-While promoting spiritual renewal, Mary's City of David also embraced economic pragmatism, evolving into a thriving Jewish vacation resort.
+After Benjamin's death in 1927, legal disputes and leadership conflicts divided the colony.
+In 1930, a rift between Mary and Judge H. T. Dewhirst led to a formal split in the Israelite House of David, with Mary leading 217 followers to establish a new colony, later named the City of David, across from the original site.
+During the Great Depression, Mary's community built cottages using reclaimed materials, migrant labor, and volunteer work.
+Architect Frank Baushke designed the cottages in a simpler style than the buildings of the original colony.
+Mary regarded the separation as a spiritual purification and rejected what she saw as the original colony's material excesses and moral compromise.
+The City of David also developed as a Jewish vacation resort.

-By 1934, the City of David operated two successful vegetarian restaurants—one in Mary's Hotel and another at Paradise Park.
-These eateries were popular with both locals and visitors, offering affordable meals made from produce grown and processed by the community.
-The vegetarian offerings were especially appealing to Jewish guests observing kosher dietary laws, including many from Chicago and Europe who sought refuge during the rise of anti-Semitism in the 1930s.
-Seventh-day Adventists were also drawn to the restaurants, appreciating both the cuisine and the community’s shared religious values.
+By 1934, the City of David operated two vegetarian restaurants, one in Mary's Hotel and another at Paradise Park.
+The restaurants served residents and visitors, using produce grown and processed by the community.
+The vegetarian food also appealed to Jewish guests observing kosher dietary laws, including visitors from Chicago and Europe during the rise of antisemitism in the 1930s.
+Seventh-day Adventist visitors also ate at the restaurants.

-Though the colony flourished for a time, broader economic shifts and declining membership due to celibacy eventually led to the community's gradual decline.
-Mary, who came to be widely revered and affectionately referred to as "Queen Mary", remained the spiritual leader of the City of David until her death.
+The colony later declined because of economic changes and a falling membership associated with its celibate practices.
+Mary, who was known to followers as "Queen Mary", remained the spiritual leader of the City of David until her death.

 Death

-Mary died on August 19, 1953, at age 90 in her apartment at Mary's Shilohin in Benton Harbor.
+Mary died on August 19, 1953, at age 90 in her apartment at Mary's Shiloh in Benton Harbor.
 Her death was kept private for two days.
-Initially interred at Crystal Springs Cemetery, her remains were reburied in January 1954 at the City of David grounds, in a mausoleum on the east lawn of the colony headquarters.
+She was first interred at Crystal Springs Cemetery, and her remains were reburied in January 1954 at the City of David grounds, in a mausoleum on the east lawn of the colony headquarters.